1technophile/OpenMQTTGateway/docs/upload/binaries.md

 * Uncompress the package
 * Execute `flash_download_tools`
 * Choose ESP32 DownloadTool
-* Set the files and the adress as below:
+* Set the files and the address as below:
 ![Flash download tool](../img/OpenMQTTgateway_ESP32_binary_flash.png)
 And set the parameters used by arduino IDE, we are able to upload to ESP32 a binary file containing OpenMQTTGateway.
 * Set the config as above